ilyadevwork/SEJT-Project-FE/README.md

 ## Disclaimer

-The application is not finished and a work in progress some features will not work or may break the application that require many require a reload.
+The application is not finished and some features will not work or may break the application which requires a reload.

 For the purpose of development, a local dataset in the form of Jobs.json is currently used instead of database.
 The dataset contains 12 snapshots(days) of information which was downloaded from database.